 With the timeline, you can drag and drop the start or end date of any activity on the fly:

 This adjusts the figures in your cash flow automatically allowing you to judge for example:

 - The optimal time to hire new staff

 Taking your first steps forecasting in Brixx

 So we’ve been through Brixx: what it is, how it works, and how to best use it.
-All that’s left now is to try it out if you haven’t already and to start forecasting your cash flow!
+All that’s left now is to try it out if you haven’t already and to create a cash flow forecast!

-Forecasting your cash flow is imperative for any business, at any stage in its life.
+To create a cash flow forecast is imperative for any business, at any stage in its life.
 So whether you decide to use Brixx or not, I highly recommend forecasting your cash flow.

 Get started FREE with Brixx today